wjdenny/wjdenny.github.io/content/@2022inoue_labor.md

 This point was made earlier in more direct terms.
 Students have different levels of proficiency with HOWL to begin with. [[@2016maguire_illustrating]] [[2018 Mind Reader]]

-- [x] #task Summarize citations of the equality vs. equity illustration. ✅ 2023-01-22

 > Note that Smith and even Marx assumed that the purpose of capitalist economies was to produce excess exchange value so that capital could be accumulated. [page 98]

 >  This unfairness in the economy, that one person's labor-time can produce more value than another's, is only unfair if the purpose of the economy is to accumulate and circulate exchange-value, such as money or grades, and if there is an agreed-upon standard by which to judge the products of labor.
 This is the case in capitalist economies and conventional, quality-based grading economies. [page 98]